DarrenJackson/TP24TechTest/TP24/readme.md

 Invoice API to return a list of invoices for a debtor reference, including:
 * DebtorReference,
 * List of invoices
-* Total of all return invoice due amount
+* Total of all returned invoices due amount
-* Total of all returned invoice paid amount
+* Total of all returned invoices paid amount